Vladimir-Urik/web-tools/README.md

      - [Animated Backgrounds](https://animatedbackgrounds.me/) `You can easily set a simple, elegant background animations on your site`
    - Waves:
      - [Get Wawes](https://getwaves.io/) `Make some waves!`
+   - Shadows
+     - [CSS Shadow Gradients](https://alvarotrigo.com/shadow-gradients/) `Generate gradients for your shadows with pure CSS.
+This generator makes it easy for you.`

  - Free Templates:
    - Bootstrap: